Present status: Restored and operational

 RT4275 was delivered to London Transport on 28th May 1953 as a 56-seat Central Area bus, fitted with the later, standard, type of body classified 3RT8/2.
 As this is one of the later examples to be built the body incorporates various design improvements made over the years and epitomises the standardised design.

-The bus entered service at Sutton garage on 1st June as part of a reshuffling exercise involving the transfer of RTLs out of Sutton to Athol Street (Poplar) garage.
+The bus entered service at Sutton garage on 1st June as part of a reshuffling exercise which involved the transfer of RTLs out of Sutton to Athol Street (Poplar) garage.

 Over the years, RT4275 worked from a range of garages, and full details can be found on the next page.